Airme007/EDIMED-medical-centre/README.md

 ---

-**Built with ❤️ for EDIMED Medical Centre - Your Trusted Community Healthcare Partner**
+**Built for EDIMED Medical Centre - Your Trusted Community Healthcare Partner**

 *For technical support or inquiries, please contact our development team.*